Approximate information maximization for bandit games: Information maximization strategies

 \subsection{Algorithm design principle: physical intuition}

-We aim to design a functional that encompasses the current available knowledge of the full system.
-Inspired by the information maximization principle~\citep{vergassolaInfotaxisStrategySearching2007, reddyInfomaxStrategiesOptimal2016} which has revealed effective in taxis strategies where the agent needs to find an emitting odour source \citep{martinezUsingInsectElectroantennogram2014, cardeNavigationWindbornePlumes2021, murlisOdorPlumesHow1992}, we rely on an entropic functional for policy decision.
+We aim to design a functional encompassing the current available information of the full system.
+Inspired by the information maximization principle~\citep{vergassolaInfotaxisStrategySearching2007, reddyInfomaxStrategiesOptimal2016a} which has revealed effective in taxis strategies where the agent needs to find an emitting odour source \citep{martinezUsingInsectElectroantennogram2014, cardeNavigationWindbornePlumes2021, murlisOdorPlumesHow1992}, we rely on an entropic functional for policy decision.
 More precisely, we choose $\Smax$, the entropy of the posterior distribution of the value of the maximal mean reward, denoted~$\pmax$.
-Formally, $\Smax$ reads as